arangodb/arangojs/README.md

 #### graph.vertexCollection(collectionName, callback)

-Fetches the vertex collection with the given *collectionName* from the database, then passes a new *VertexCollection* instance to the callback.
+Fetches the vertex collection with the given *collectionName* from the database, then passes a new *Graph.VertexCollection* instance to the callback.

 #### graph.addVertexCollection(collectionName, callback)